PabloSzx/graphql-ez/packages/plugin/graphiql/README.md

        * If no protocol is specified, it fallbacks to Server-Sent Events aka **"SSE"** */ subscriptionsProtocol?: 'WS' | 'LEGACY_WS' | 'SSE';

+      /**
+       * Enable selecting subscriptions protocol via dropdown in interface */ hybridSubscriptionTransportConfig?: {
+        default: 'sse' | 'legacyWS' | 'transportWS';
+        config: {
+          /* Enable SSE transport as an option, if set as "true", it re-uses `endpoint` */ sse?: string | boolean;
+          /* Enable Legacy graphql-ws protocol transport as an option, if set as "true", re-uses `endpoint` with "ws:" or "wss:" protocol */ legacyWS?: string | boolean;
+          /* Enable graphql-transport-ws protocol transport as an option, if set as "true" re-uses `endpoint` with "ws:" or "wss:" protocol */ transportWS?: string | boolean;
+        };
+      };
     }
   | boolean;
 ```